Packing Materials you'll need for your move

 Start with the right packing materials.

-Before you pack, you'll need the right materials in the proper amounts.
-Not sure what you need to keep your belongings safe?
-An Atlas Agent can tell you which packing materials, and how much are right for every item.
-All materials below can be purchased from your Atlas Agent.
+Before you pack, you'll need enough packing materials to keep your belongings safe.
+Not sure what packing materials you need?
+An Atlas Agent can tell you which packing supplies to buy, and the quantities you’ll need for your move.
+All materials below can be purchased from your Atlas Agent:

 Books, magazines, photo albums, canned goods, grain products, hand tools and other heavy items

 - 3 Cube Box (medium)

 Small lampshades, small kitchen appliances, pots and pans, shoes, hats and small breakables

 Medium lampshades and small or medium kitchen appliances